SimpleSwiftUI/your-first-web3-dapp/README.md

 # Some Optional Ideas for Further Exploration
 Here are some suggestions to deepen your understanding of your dApp.

 - **Beginner**: Play around with the GraphQL query.
-The Graph's Graph Explorer has a playground where you can build GraphQL queries on the CryptoPunks mainnet.
-[Go over there](https://thegraph.com/explorer/subgraph?id=0xf5abea69b5dd2e06fd93aaae19a61dd62e9866f9-0&view=Playground), build a query and then copy it to your application code.
+The Graph's Graph Explorer has a playground where you can build GraphQL queries on the CryptoPunks mainnet. <a href="https://thegraph.com/explorer/subgraph?id=0xf5abea69b5dd2e06fd93aaae19a61dd62e9866f9-0&view=Playground" target="_blank">Go over there, build a query and then copy it to your application code.
 Then build a user interface to display the new data you've gathered.
 - **Intermediate**: Build a new economy.